Contents

 - Users with technical concerns who want to start from a good basis to adapt the operation of the CO2 meter. to your taste and needs.

 If you are one of the first, here below you will find all the information you will need.
-If you're a technical user, I'm writing an article with information to get you started, but if you have a certain level, you won't even need it: you have everything you need in the repository at CO2 Gadget on GitHub (you know, technical users only!).
+If you are a technical user, you have everything you need in the repository at CO2 Gadget on GitHub (you know, technical users only!).
 CO2 Gadget is Open Source.

-The CO2 Gadget firmware is an easy-to-use firmware, ready to write to an ESP32 board with a single click.
+CO2 Gadget is an easy-to-use firmware, ready to install on an ESP32 board with just a few clicks.

-As it is a Open Source, open source projectYou have at your disposal all its source code so that you can analyse it, modify it, learn from it or do whatever you want with it.
+As it is a Open Source, open source projectYou have at your disposal all its source code so that you can analyse it, modify it, learn from it or do whatever you want.

 A nice thing you can do is to contribute your improvements to the CO2 Gadget code so that other users can benefit from them.
 Did you design a new display screen because you were not happy with the ones it came with?
 Share it!